hugodemenez/personal-website/README.md

 ## Built using: Portfolio Starter Kit
 > [!TIP]
-Repository is updated daily/weekly
-It hosts blog posts directly in markdown within the Repository
+Repository is updated daily/weekly, it hosts blog posts directly in markdown within the repository

 This portfolio is built with **Next.js** and a library called [Nextra](https://nextra.vercel.app/).
 It allows you to write Markdown and focus on the _content_ of your portfolio.
 This starter includes: